UWSEDS/uwseds.github.io/software.md

 If everything has worked correctly, it should print a URL to the console that opens an empty notebook.
 Depending on settings, it may automatically open the notebook server in your default browser.

-## 4. Install a terminal text editor.
+## 4. Install a terminal text editor \(if you don't already have one!\)

-We highly suggest installing Nano, an easy to use text editor in the terminal.
+We highly suggest using Nano, an easy to use text editor in the terminal.

+You might already have Nano installed.
+To check, enter $`nano -version` in the Terminal.
+If you get a version number back, for example `Nano 8.6`, then you have Nano installed.
+Nano is not installed if you get an error message saying: `command not found: nano`.

+Note that on macOS, your Nano version will likely return a version of Pico, for example `Pico 5.06`.
+For the purposes of this course, Pico and Nano are identical terminal text editors.

-### Linux operating systems (including WSL and Git Bash on Windows!)
+### Installing Nano on a Linux operating systems (including WSL and Git Bash on Windows!)

 For Ubuntu distributions, try $`sudo apt-get install nano`.
 For others, $`yum install nano`.

-### MacOS operating system:
+### Installing Nano on the macOS operating system

 MacOS doesn't have a pre-installed package manager for their Unix programs.
 The best option is Homebrew with [full instructions on the website](https://brew.sh/).

-Students can also select a graphical text editor of their choice, such as Notebook (Windows), vim (all platforms), and Sublime (all platforms).
-A text editor is different from word processing programs, like MS Word, in that text editors often recognize program syntax and do no formatting.

-If you'd also like a graphical text editor but don't already have a favorite, we recommend installing either [atom](http://atom.io/) or [Sublime](http://www.sublimetext.com/), which are both available for all platforms.
+You can also choose to use [MacPorts](https://www.macports.org/install.php).

+Once installed, download Nano with the following command in your terminal:

+* `brew install nano` if using Homebrew
+* `sudo port install nano` if using MacPorts

 ## 5. Install Visual Studio Code \(VS Code\)

 [Visual Studio Code \(also known as VS Code\)](https://code.visualstudio.com/download) is a graphical code editor that can be customized and extended with a vast library of open-source extensions.